gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 a hand to forestall whatever Erileine had been about to say.
 "If you decide your parents or the bosun really ought to know, then of course you will tell them.
 But…" He lowered his hand.
-"It may be nothing---just a grain of sand in her shoe.  *La*, and if she had any name but her own, no one would pay it any attention.
+"It may be nothing—just a grain of sand in her shoe.  *La*, and if she had any name but her own, no one would pay it any attention.
 I will therefore ask you to think carefully before repeating what I tell you."